zshi719/2025-Data-24100/class_notes/12_mgmt_and_post.md

 | `db_load` | This will create the specific tables that we want to load as well load the the data into those tables |
 | `db_clean` | The clean command is a placeholder for running `db_rm`, `db_create` and `db_load` in order.
 It is a convenience function that just calls the other functions above. |

-Another command will be created `db_interactive` which is _not_ an official management command but will be used to access the sqlite database.
+Another command will be created `db_interactive`, which is not an official management command but will be used to access the SQLite database.

 - Lets parse how this works using the example code in [this example repository](../lecture_examples/10_pipeline_1/).